 REGISTER FOR THE 2022-23 NATIONAL AUDITIONS NOW!

 Dear emerging singers, the Atelier lyrique of the Opéra de Montréal stands in solidarity with you as you face significant lost opportunities and technical resources due to COVID-19.
-To support you in these uncertain times we have decided to abolish registration fees for the National Auditions.
+This year agains, to support you in these uncertain times we have decided to abolish registration fees for the National Auditions.

 Register online now : the application deadline is Friday, September 3, 2021, at midnight.
 Candidates must be Canadian citizens or landed immigrants at the time of registration.

-For the first time this year, we ask you send in an “iPhone-type” video of two opera arias with piano accompaniment that are as diversified as possible, recorded during the 2019-2020 season (in the last 12 months), representing your current abilities.
+We ask you send in an “iPhone-type” video of two opera arias with piano accompaniment that are as diversified as possible, recorded during the 2020-21 season (in the last 12 months), representing your current abilities.
 Links to your recordings must lead to YouTube, Vimeo, website, or another online platform.

 - Complete and up-to-date curriculum vitae;